 “While clear communication is always necessary when managing a team, it is especially the case when working remotely”, states the Chief Strategy Officer for Cicayda in his Forbes article.
 On the other hand, Mark Robinson, Co-Founder of Krimble Applications states “In order to successfully manage a remote team is specifically critical to give access to up-to-date and relevant information and encourage them to use their judgment to make appropriate decisions”.
 John Carter, Founder TCGen Inc. states on TechBeacon: “Team members must not only have a single version of the truth, but also know that it is the most current version.
 Make one individual responsible for the document and allow only that person to edit it.
 He also adds “The most important aspect of staying agile in virtual teams is to keep the roles of the Scrum Master (SM) and Product Owner (PO)”.

 Great project management means much more than keeping the triple constraints in check, delivering on time, budget and scope.
-It unites clients and teams, creates a vision for a successful project and gets everyone on the same page.
+It unites you and your team, creates a vision for a successful project and gets everyone on the same page.
 When projects are managed properly, there is a positive impact that reverberates beyond results.
 According to experts, the need for a project manager only accentuates when working with a remote team.
 I would add to the previous statement that it is especially important now.
 We are not just managing the regular WFH challenges, but we are dealing with a world health crisis.
 This has definitely an effect on individuals and it is now especially important to be there for the team.
 It’s key to sense the team spirit and identify any ups and downs that may undermine their performance and somehow impact the project’s goals.

 5 Reasons why your remote team needs a PM